uswitch/vault-webhook/README.md

   serviceAccount: my_service_account
   database: mydb
   role: readonly
+  outputPath: /config #Optional: defaults to /etc/database
+  outuptFile: mycreds #Optional: defaults to database-role
 ```

-The webhook expects there to be a volume called `vault-template` already there, this volume should be a configmap and the configmap should contain a file called `database-role` e.g `mydb-readonly` which will be used for templating your credentials.
-It will output the credentials to a file called `database-role` in the `vault-creds` volume.
+The webhook expects there to be a volume called `vault-template` already there, this volume should be a configmap and it should contain a file called `database-role` e.g `mydb-readonly` which will be used for templating your credentials.
+It will output the credentials to a file called `/etc/database/database-role` in the `vault-creds` volume.
+Note that the path where the file is found and the name of the file can be changed using the `outputPath` and `outuptFile` fields in the CRD respectively.

 Example Deployment: